-9/11/2014 UPDATE: Since it took me years to write this post, I’m re-running it today, on this thirteenth anniversary of 9/11.
-I still think about this every single day.
+9/11/2015 UPDATE: Since it took me years to write this post, I’m re-running it today, on this fourteenth anniversary of 9/11.
+I still think about this every single day, because it still affects me, every single day.

 I tried to write this post in 2011, and then in 2012, and now in 2013 I’m hitting publish.
 I’m warning you: it’s a long one.